Learning F2L

 We will start with step 2.
 Yes, funny, but that is easiest to understand.
 We will also assume that the corner and the edge are already in the top layer and separated.

-Bottom Colour Sticker Facing Up
+Bottom Colour Sticker Facing Upwards

-If the bottom colour sticker of the corner faces upwards, proceed like this.
+If the bottom colour sticker of the corner faces upwards, proceed like this:

-- 2/8: Tilt the layer with the edge downwards so that the slot where the pair should go, is in the top layer.
+• 2/8: Tilt the layer with the edge downwards so that the slot where the pair should go, is in the top layer.

-- 3/8: Turn the top layer so that the corner sits above the edge.
+• 3/8: Turn the top layer so that the corner sits above the edge.
 The pair is now connected.

-- 4/8: Tilt the layer with the pair back up.
+• 4/8: Tilt the layer with the pair back up.

-- 5/8: Turn the top layer so that the edge is now on the other side of the slot.
+• 5/8: Turn the top layer so that the edge is now on the other side of the slot.

-- 6/8: Tilt the other layer up.
+• 6/8: Tilt the layer with the pair downwards.

-- 8/8: Insert the pair.
+• 8/8: Insert the pair.

 Top Stickers of Edge and Corner Match

-If the stickers of the edge and the corner facing upwards have the same colour, rotate the cube so that the target slot is facing you and proceed as follows:
+If the stickers of the edge and the corner facing upwards have the same colour, rotate the cube so that the target slot is facing towards you and proceed as follows:

-- 1/8: Turn the top layer so that the corner is not over its slot but you still see the sticker with the bottom colour (here white).
+• 1/8: Turn the top layer so that the corner is not over its slot but you still see the sticker with the bottom colour (here white).
 Try it out in the other two positions!
-You no longer see the white sticker.
+You no longer see the white sticker!

-- 3/8: Turn the top layer so that the edge is next to the corner but you can only see the top sticker.
+• 3/8: Turn the top layer so that the edge is next to the corner but you can only see the top sticker.
 Try it out in the other direction!
-You will see both stickers.
+You will see both stickers!

-- 4/8: Tilt the layer with the corner back up.
+• 4/8: Tilt the layer with the corner back up.
 The edge and the corner are now connected.

-- 5/8: Turn the top layer so that the pair moves over the target slot.
+• 5/8: Turn the top layer so that the pair moves over the target slot.

-- 6/8: Tilt the layer on the other side so that the target slot moves to the top layer.
+• 6/8: Tilt the layer on the other side so that the target slot moves to the top layer.

-- 7/8: Align the pair with the corresponding centre piece.
+• 7/8: Align the pair with the corresponding centre piece.

-- 8/8: Insert the pair into its slot.
+• 8/8: Insert the pair into its slot.

 Top Stickers of Edge and Corner Do Not Match